mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 command "`!img` \[_url_|_filepath_]".
 Image urls and files can also be appended by typing the operator pipe and a valid input at the end of the text prompt, such as "`|` \[_url_|_filepath_]".

+_Filepaths_ that contain white spaces may need backslash-escaping in some functions.

 #### Model and Capacity